 The turf-covered cairn has a diameter of c13m in diameter and is c1.2m high, surmounted by a modern marker cairn.
 Questions remain, however, as to whether it is actually Neolithic chambered cairn or a later structure – perhaps a Bronze Age/Iron Age souterrain.

-Early accounts describe a small chamber with a roof of large flat slabs.
-Orientated north-south this chamber had a lintelled passage to the south-east and a second, much lower passage, leading from the north end.
+Early accounts describe a small rectangular chamber with a roof of large flat slabs.
+Orientated north-south, this chamber had a lintelled passage to the south-east and a second, much lower passage, leading from the north end.

->

-> “The main chamber has no stall-slabs and might almost be an earth-house; but the prominent siting and clear-cut mound are more suggestive of a chambered tomb than of a settlement.
+“The main chamber has no stall-slabs and might almost be an earth-house; but the prominent siting and clear-cut mound are more suggestive of a chambered tomb than of a settlement.
 It may perhaps be a Maeshowe-type tomb with the second passage serving a side chamber.”

 In The Chambered Cairns of Orkney (1989) Davidson and Henshall were not convinced, suggesting instead it belonged to “little-known category of monument” – a mound “in which there may be one or more passages, sometimes angled, leading to one or several small chambers built on ground level”.